ShivamBhosale/100DaysOfCode/index.md

 ## Day 52 - Argument Parsing
 Learned about argument parsing in python and practised the same a bit.
 Now I will have a heavy dinner and sleep like a log.

+## Day 53 - Sentiment Analysis using textblob
+I came across a module in python called as "textblob" which uses NLP to easily summarize and score the sentiment behind the text.
+Using textblob we can make a sentiment analyzer with just a few lines of code.